Discover Amsterdam

 Image from Ronald Hoeben

-Essentially a giant greenhouse where you eat the produce grown there, de Kas is one of Amsterdam’s finest restaurants and offers diners an unforgettable culinary experience based on fresh, seasonal produce.
+Essentially a giant greenhouse where you eat the produce grown there, De Kas is one of Amsterdam’s finest restaurants and offers diners an unforgettable culinary experience based on fresh, seasonal produce.
 And we mean really fresh – menus are created daily depending on what’s been picked from the garden that same day.
-The glass building dates back to the 1920s when it was used as the city’s municipal greenhouse, and retains its old-fashioned charm despite its conversion into a super-stylish restaurant.
+The glass building dates back to the 1920s when it was used as the city’s municipal greenhouse and retains its old-fashioned charm despite its conversion into a super-stylish restaurant.
+It recently won a Michelin star, and it's not the only Michelin-starred eatery in Amsterdam.

-For a limited time during the summer (mid-May to September), adventurous diners can take a boat to a nearby deserted island and enjoy a four-course meal in a specially constructed greenhouse.
-The pop-up restaurant experience on Vuurtoreneiland is a popular culinary draw, so be sure to book in advance.
+For a limited time during the summer or in the cosy winter months, adventurous diners can take a boat to a nearby deserted island and enjoy a four-course meal in a specially constructed greenhouse.
+Completely surrounded by glass and with exceptional panoramas, the pop-up restaurant at Vuurtoreneiland means diners can soak up the natural scenery and elements from all angles.
+This experience is a popular culinary draw, so be sure to book in advance.

 Moon